Airbnb vs Hotel: Which Is Actually Cheaper?

 Hidden Fees: The Silent Budget Killers

-Hotels have their own set of hidden costs, most notably "resort fees" or "urban destination fees."
-These are mandatory daily charges that cover amenities like Wi-Fi or fitness center access, whether you use them or not.
-However, unlike Airbnb, hotels rarely charge extra for daily housekeeping or a second person in the room.
-When comparing costs, always use the "total price" filter on booking platforms to see the inclusive cost of the entire stay.
+A widely cited NerdWallet study found that Airbnb cleaning fees average roughly $75 per booking and can add 25% or more to the total cost of a two-night stay.
+Hotels have their own surcharges — most notably "resort fees" or "urban destination fees," mandatory daily charges that cover Wi-Fi or the fitness center whether you use them or not — but they rarely charge extra for housekeeping or a second guest in the room.
+Always use a booking platform's "total price" filter so you're comparing apples to apples.

 | Feature | Hotel Model | Airbnb/Short-Term Rental |